MrsRina/MrsRina/README.md

-Unless you do something insane, the arcane mind does not grow.
+Unless you do something insane, the arcane mind will not grow.